anatilopan/puppetchallange1/README.md

         ```

 The file location of the puppet module is in /etc/puppetlabs/code/environments/production/manifests/site.pp for ease of implementation in this short time.
 It could be as well a separate module inside it's own directory with the manifests subdirectory.

+Added passive healthcheck.
+Cannot add active healthcheck as I don't have NGINX plus.
+But is as easly to implement as the passive ones using the `healthceck` directive.